-In order to optimize the four WSD quality metrics simultaneously, a multi-objective optimization framework is needed.
-To ensure that each objective is optimized, curricular evolution is used: starting with two objectives, remaining objectives are gradually introduced.
+In order to optimize the four WDS quality metrics simultaneously, a multi-objective optimization framework is needed.
+To ensure that each objective is optimized, curriculum evolution is used: starting with two objectives, the remaining objectives are gradually introduced.